Skeletons found in TN village | Science-Environment

 - India

-As many as five skeletons were found from the seashore at a village in this district on Saturday, prompting authorities to launch a probe.
+As many as five skeletons have been found from the seashore at a village in this district, prompting authorities to launch a probe.

-The human remains were found at the Valinokkam seashore village, police and revenue officials said.
+The human remains were found at the Valinokkam seashore village on Saturday, police and revenue officials said.

 Advertisement